dmikhr/tiempo-tracker/README.rst

 ``trt -s task1``

-To finish the task either start new one (add new task first if it doesn't exist yet):
+To finish the task either start a new one (add new task first if it doesn't exist yet):

 ``trt -s task2``